Advanced installation

 secret:

-name: git-creds # the secret must be created in the same namespace as the operator.
-It must contain the following keys: username, password.
-If provided below it is automatically created
+name: git-creds # must be in the same namespace as the operator; must contain keys: username, password

 password: "my-password"